 “It wasn’t nice, but we got the job done.”

-Although Nick Kyrgios certainly isn’t helping the cause with his ‘My mate f----- your girlfriend’ quip to Stan Wawrinka last year…
+Although Nick Kyrgios certainly isn’t helping the cause with his ‘My mate fucked your girlfriend’ quip to Stan Wawrinka…